- Student life

 Early Years Practice with Early Years Teacher Status*

 *Subject to validation

-This course provides the opportunity to combine working towards Early Years Teacher Status (EYTS) with studying to achieve a Postgraduate Certificate in Early Years Practice (PG Cert EYP).
+This initial teacher training (ITT) course provides the opportunity to combine working towards Early Years Teacher Status (EYTS) with studying to achieve a Postgraduate Certificate in Early Years Practice (PG Cert EYP).
 It also provides an opportunity for those who already have Early Years Professional or Teacher Status to achieve a postgraduate qualification.